 Obviously, we would love for you to buy a machine from us.
 We offer only new machines at the lowest cost possible.
 However, we understand that that may not be an option.
 Nevertheless, we're still here to help!
 If you're considering buying from another store or if you're buying used, give us a call with any questions or concerns you might have about the machine you're purchasing.

-We can't tell you what shipping will be with other people, but we will ship sewing machines for a flat rate of $200.
+We can't tell you what shipping will be with other people, but we will ship sewing machines for a flat rate of $200 to business addresses with a dock in the contiguous US (exlcudes Alaska & Hawaii).
 For clickers and other items, please give us a call at 1-800-668-8518!

 Sewing machines are an investment!
 We know that the hefty up-front cost can be intimidating, but we're here to help!
 We have financing options through QuickSpark!
-Learn more about financing at SLC here.
+Learn more about financing here.

 Using your Leather Sewing Machine